SBit-Project/sbit.dev/docs/User-Guide/How-To-Add-Options.md

 ***This works for both PC wallet and command-line sbitd wallet***
 :::

-SBit PC wallet (i.e. sbit core qt wallet) is the most widely used SBit wallet by common users.
+Sbit PC wallet (i.e. sbit core qt wallet) is the most widely used Sbit wallet by common users.

 User can edit sbit config file to specify some options.